-Head to the Dominican Republic, Romania, Haiti, Costa Rica and Nicaragua for an opportunity to volunteer with one of the Humanitarian Programs ILP has.
+Head to the Dominican Republic, Romania, Haiti, Costa Rica, Nicaragua and Uganda for an opportunity to volunteer with one of the Humanitarian Programs ILP has.
 With amazing places to choose from it can be hard to decide which is right for you!
 But don't worry — we can help with that.

 Still deciding where you'd like to go?
 Even if you aren't exactly sure you can start your application now!
 Right here.

 Keep reading to learn a bit more about each country and what opportunities you will have as you volunteer with International Language Programs (ILP).

 If you like making friends and adorably funny, sassy kids the DR could be a great fit for you!

 When thinking about the Dominican Republic most people first think of warm beaches and relaxing.
 Yes, you will have that during your semester abroad - but that is not even close to the best part.